PROGRAM DETAILS CAN BE FOUND HERE

 Pharmacy technicians are the driving force behind millions of pharmacies all over the world.
 Their job description includes many important duties and no two days are ever the same.
 Thanks to the support of pharmacy technicians, the pharmacy can run like a well-oiled machine, and the pharmacists can fulfill their responsibilities.
 Under pharmacist supervision, pharmacy technicians: supply medicines to patients, whether on prescription or over the counter, assemble medicines for prescriptions, provide information to patients and other healthcare professionals.

 The pharmacy technician will begin their day by getting the pharmacy ready for business.
-This includes turning on equipment such as computers, scales, printers and fax machines.
-They must also sterilize the counter tops, scales, pill counting trays, and other medication measuring devices.
-The main roll of the pharmacy technician is processing prescriptions.
+This includes turning on equipment such as computers, scales, printers, and fax machines.
+They must also sterilize the countertops, scales, pill counting trays, and other medication measuring devices.
+The main role of the pharmacy technician is processing prescriptions.
 They greet the patient and accept their prescription.
 Next, they input the prescription date into the computer and process the patient‘s insurance.
 The pharmacy technician will then fill the prescription and prepare it to be sold to the patient.

 What Is My Occupational Outlook?

 According to the Bureau of Labor Statistics, the number of pharmacy technician jobs is expected to increase 31% from 2008 – 2018.
 This is primarily due to the increase in the number of senior citizens during that time.
 Pharmacy technician salaries may increase as the demand for skilled technicians increases.

 According to the U.S. Bureau of Labor Statistics, the median annual wage for pharmacy technicians was $32,700 in May 2018.
 The highest-paid pharmacy technicians were those who were certified and had more than five years of experience.
 Many pharmacy technicians making the top rate were labor union members and most of them worked in hospitals, as reported by the BLS (www.bls.gov)